Fed up with major social media platforms? Create a social media app!

 Every human being with an internet connection now demands access to the publishers behind the things that interest them.
 These connections are more important than ever, but they’re being threatened by traditional social media platforms.

-This is bad news for publishers aiming to reach communities exclusively through these platforms, but it also leaves a massive opportunity to engage audiences through new and better platforms.
+This is bad news for publishers aiming to reach communities exclusively through these platforms, but it also leaves a massive opportunity to boost user engagement through new and better platforms.

 Enter personalized social media apps, stage left.

-Why every community can benefit from their own social media app
+Why every community can benefit from their own social network app

 Remember that party I was talking about earlier?
 Let’s say that Facebook and Twitter are the ones hosting the party.
 Yes, it’s technically your party, but it’s in their house and under their rules.
 Lights out by ten, no alcohol and guests are limited to 20.